Because Asking Hurts: Why So Many Don’t Reach Out, and What Organizations Can Do

 In Canada, the problem isn’t just widespread — it’s unequal.

-Income gap: People in lower-income households are far less likely to have their mental health needs met compared to those with higher incomes — a gap of roughly 14 percentage points (Public Health Agency of Canada, 2022).
+- Income gap: People with the lowest household incomes are far less likely to have their mental health needs met compared to those with higher incomes.
+A national study found that the gap can be as wide as 14 percentage points.

-Youth access: Young people in lower-income neighbourhoods, particularly newcomers and immigrant youth, are significantly less likely to access community-based mental health services (Kaoser et al., 2024).
+- Youth in low-income neighbourhoods: Young people growing up in lower-income areas — especially those from immigrant families — are significantly less likely to access community-based mental health services than peers in higher-income areas (Kaoser et al., 2024).

 The Consequences of Hesitation